the-database/EDDecompiler/README.md

 # EDDecompiler

-This projcet is forked from [Ouroboros/EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
+This project is forked from [Ouroboros/EDDecompiler](https://github.com/Ouroboros/EDDecompiler) and [illidan2004/EDDecompiler](https://github.com/illidan2004/EDDecompiler).

 It can be used to decompile/recompile script files of PSP & PC games *Zero/Ao no Kiseki* and PC game *Trails in the Sky* series(Published by Xseed).
+This fork adds support for the Japanese version of the PS Vita Trails in the Sky Evolution series.

 Just give the usage here:
 ## 1. Install python3